bellaz89/setup-qldet/README.md

 Setup QLDET
 ===========

-This script is used to setup the QLDET component of the MSK/DESY LLRF system for SRF cavities.
+This script is used to setup the [QLDET][1] component of the MSK/DESY LLRF system for SRF cavities.
 It has also the ability to display the detuning and bandwidth traces and obtain the parameter set in the component.
 The component works on single cavity (SCAV) systems.